 The preparation of financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the financial statements and the reported amounts of revenue and expenses during the period.
+Amounts subject to estimates include employee future benefit obligations and the carrying value of capital assets.
 Actual results could differ from those estimates.
-These estimates are reviewed periodically and as adjustments become necessary, they are reported in the periods in which they became known.